cloudtrainerwork/Power-BI-Deployment-Governance-and-Adoption/README.md

 ### Whiteboard design session

-In this whiteboard design session, you will use the [Power BI Adoption Framework ](https://github.com/pbiaf/powerbiadoption) and [Power BI enterprise deployment whitepaper](https://docs.microsoft.com/en-us/power-bi/guidance/whitepaper-powerbi-enterprise-deployment).
+In this whiteboard design session, you will use the [Power BI Adoption Roadmap ](https://docs.microsoft.com/en-us/power-bi/guidance/powerbi-adoption-roadmap-overview) for broad planning purposes and the [Power BI enterprise deployment whitepaper](https://docs.microsoft.com/en-us/power-bi/guidance/whitepaper-powerbi-enterprise-deployment) for planning  technical implementation details.

 You will recommend guidance for deployment based on the following:
+- Data culture
+- Executive sponsor
+- Content ownership and management
+- Content delivery scope
-- Adoption
+- Center of Excellence
 - Governance
-- Service Management
-- Security
+- Mentoring and user enablement
-- Rollout and Support
+- Community and practice
-- Power BI Usage Scenarios
-- Power BI Architectural Choices
+- User support
+- System oversight

 ## Azure services and related products